Boxcryptor’s Single Sign-on with Zero-Knowledge Guarantee: This Is How It Works

 SSO protocols usually only take care of user authentication.
-But with Boxcryptor, it's different: The users’ password is not only necessary for authentication, but it is also an important part of the secure zero-knowledge encryption of the data.
-For this reason, the implementation and provision of SSO was much more complex for us at Boxcryptor.
+A challenge for Boxcryptor: The users’ password is not only necessary for authentication, but it is also an integral part of the zero-knowledge encryption process.

 Boxcryptor’s Zero-Knowledge Encryption